-A Master of Science (MS), Industrial Engineering (IE) will compensate WSU grads at a much higher rate than other degrees — these alums rake in approximately $105K on average per year.
-On the other end of the spectrum, those with a Master of Arts (MA) tend to do the worst in terms of salary, making an average about $37K per year.
+A Master of Science in Nursing (MSN) will compensate WSU grads at a much higher rate than other degrees — these alums rake in approximately $108K on average per year.
+Ranking last in the compensation department are those holding a Bachelor of Fine Arts (BFA) — their annual income amounts to $43K on average.

 Benefits and Perks